 The Hive distribution includes a command-line tool for Hive metastore schema manipulation called schematool.
 This tool can be used to initialize the metastore schema for the current Hive version.
 It can also upgrade the schema from an older version to the current one.
 You must add properties to the hive-site.xml before you can use it.
-See Using the Hive Schema Tool in CDH on page 34 for information about how to set the tool up and for usage examples.
+See Using the Hive Schema Tool on page 37 for information about how to set the tool up and for usage examples.
 To upgrade the schema, use the upgradeSchemaFrom option to specify the version of the schema you are currently using.
 For example, if you are upgrading a MySQL metastore schema from Hive 0.13.1, use the following syntax:

-''' $ schematool -dbType mysql -passWord <db_user_pswd> -upgradeSchemaFrom 0.13.1 -userName <db_user_name> Metastore connection URL: jdbc:mysql://<cluster_address>:3306/<user_name>?useUnicode=true&characterEncoding=UTF-8 Metastore Connection Driver : com.mysql.jdbc.Driver Metastore connection User: <user_name> Starting upgrade metastore schema from version 0.13.1 to <new_version> Upgrade script upgrade-0.13.1-to-<new_version>.mysql.sql Completed pre-0-upgrade-0.13.1-to-<new_version>.mysql.sql '''
+''' $ schematool -dbType mysql -passWord <db_user_pswd> -upgradeSchemaFrom 0.13.1 -userName <db_user_name> Metastore connection URL: jdbc:mysql://cluster_address>:3306/<user_name>?useUnicode=true&characterEncoding=UTF-8 Metastore Connection Driver : com.mysql.jdbc.Driver Metastore connection User: <user_name> Starting upgrade metastore schema from version 0.13.1 to <new version> Upgrade script upgrade-0.13.1-to-<new_version>.mysql.sql Completed pre-0-upgrade-0.13.1-to-<new_version>.mysql.sql Completed upgrade-0.13.1-to-<new_version>.mysql.sql schemaTool completed '''